 A lot of people call my office indicating that they want to apply for Social Security disability (SSD) benefits because of their medical problems.
 They describe their medical conditions and explain how awful they are.
 When I ask them how long they have been out of work, they often say that they still work full time.
 At that point, I tell them they have no claim at all.Claiming disability requires an inability to work.

 Before you can claim disability benefits, you must generally be unable to work in any significant capacity.If you are still working, then you cannot claim an inability to work.
 Again, you must have been out of work or be expected to be out of work for at least one year before you may apply for disability benefits.

 The toughest scenarios I encounter are when someone has been seriously injured but it is not entirely clear whether they will be out of work for a full year.
-Under those circumstances, I generally recommend that the person should apply for disability benefits and then see what happens later.
+Under those circumstances, I usually recommend that the person apply for disability benefits and then see what happens later.
 If you apply and end up returning to work before a year is up, then you can just drop your disability application at that time.

 The initial stage of the SSD benefits application process can take about three to four months to complete.
-If your disability case is strong and you submit sufficient evidence of your disability with your application, following all Social Security Administration (SSA) guidelines, your application is more likely to be approved.
+If your disability case is strong and you submit sufficient evidence of your disability with your application, following all SSA guidelines, your application is more likely to be approved.
 For this, you must submit all necessary documents that demonstrate your long-term disability.

 Because the process can be long, it is important to seek the counsel of an experienced disability lawyer who can analyze your case and provide you with the guidance you need to do it right the first time.

-It is possible to get approved for Social Security disability benefits on the first attempt if you follow every step of the process in accordance with the guidelines.
+It is possible to get approved for Social Security disability benefits on your first attempt if you follow every step of the process in accordance with the SSA guidelines.
 When people initially file for disability benefits, they typically do not even consider the possibility that their application will be denied or that their appeal will end up in federal court.
 But when a denial actually happens and it is time to appeal, many people become paralyzed at the thought of what to do next.

-If you encounter such a situation and want to win your Social Security disability federal court appeal, speak with an attorney for sound advice on how to proceed.
-Experienced disability attorneys will have handled cases similar to yours, as well as the extensive knowledge that can help you avoid further obstacles in the process.
+If you encounter such a situation and want to win your Social Security disability federal court appeal, speak with an attorney regarding how to proceed.
+Experienced disability attorneys will have handled cases similar to yours, and will have the extensive knowledge that can help you avoid further obstacles in the process.
 They can provide you with the legal representation you need to ensure your case is handled efficiently and with the best possible outcome.

 If you cannot afford these fees in the future, you may file a written request for a waiver with proof that you are not in a financial position to pay.